Hoffman wins top young grower

 "Jason has transformed his business into one of the most innovative and successful growing operations in Australia.
 He excels in tree and orchard management as well as profitability and productivity management, and is clearly able to share these complex considerations with others."

-Apple and Pear Australia Limited CEO Phil Turnbull added that Jason has led the way in the industry after he researched and implemented ways to improve harvesting management and integrated pest management practices in the orchard.
+Apple and Pear Australia Limited CEO, Phil Turnbull, added that Mr Shields had led the way in the industry after he researched and implemented ways to improve harvesting management and integrated pest management practices in the orchard.

 "It is fitting that Jason is the first apple grower to receive the Syngenta Grower of the Year Award and we are excited to see what else is in store for Jason and his business," he said.